ktravers/ktravers.github.io/_posts/2018-03-14-pattern-matching.md

 ![That Does Impress Me Much]({{ site.baseurl }}/images/posts/impress.gif "That Does Impress Me Much")

 Any questions?
 Leave them in the comments below.
 Thanks for reading!

+Want to work on a team that builds [cool stuff](http://blog.flatironschool.com/built-learn-ide-browser/) in Elixir?
+[My team is hiring!](http://flatironschool.com/careers)

+And for examples of more cool stuff our team has built recently, check out our newly launched [Data Science Bootcamp Prep course](https://flatironschool.com/programs/free-data-science-bootcamp-prep/?utm_campaign=Sponsored_Content&utm_source=Dev.to&utm_medium=DSBCP), featuring an Elixir-backed [Jupyter notebook](https://jupyter.org/) integration.

 ### Resources